 The UK Energy Price Cap Explained:

-From 1 October to 31 December 2025, the Ofgem energy price cap is set at £1,755 per year for a typical household.
+From 1 April to 30 June 2026, the Ofgem energy price cap is set at £1,641 per year for a typical household that uses electricity and gas and pays by Direct Debit.

 With energy costs remaining a significant concern for families across the UK, understanding what this change means for your budget is more important than ever.